fluent/fluent-bit-packaging/README.md

 # Fluent Bit Packaging

+---
+**IMPORTANT**

+This repository is deprecated and only used for 1.8 builds of Fluent Bit.
+More recent builds use [equivalent functionality](https://github.com/fluent/fluent-bit/tree/master/packaging) in the official Fluent Bit repo.

+---

 This repository contains Docker files used to build [Fluent Bit](http://fluentbit.io) Linux packages for different distros, the following table describe the supported targets:

 | Distro       |   Version / Code Name   | Arch    | Target Option           |